Planning Your Upgrade

 Configurations

 Make sure you have made any required pre-upgrade configuration changes, and are prepared to make required post-upgrade configuration changes.
 Deploy configuration changes.
+Note that you will need to deploy again after upgrade.

 Deployment Health

-Running and Scheduled Tasks
+Running Tasks and Scheduled Tasks

 Upgrades from Version 6.6.3+ automatically postpone scheduled tasks.
 Any task scheduled to begin during the upgrade will begin five minutes after the post-upgrade reboot.
 If you do not want this to happen (or if you are upgrading from an earlier version), check for tasks that are scheduled to run during the upgrade and cancel or postpone them.